diogotcorreia/master-thesis/docs/content/ch05-results.typ

 usually due to some kind of check.
-This feature does not account for checks during traversal, as most of the code just crashes if part of the traversal path does not exist, and because it is not very relevant exploitability-wise.
+This feature does not account for checks during traversal, as most of the code just crashes if part of the traversal path does not exist, and because it is not very relevant for exploitability.
 Moreover, #vulnerable_issues_features.at("ValueNotControlled") issues have been labeled with _Value Not Controlled_, as the value being set is not controlled by an attacker (e.g., it is hardcoded to a specific value),